 After years of development and great investment, the company originally licensed to manufacture the commercial version of the Gizmotron released the product to the public in 1979.
 Poorly engineered, unreliable, and suffering from various manufacturing problems, the Gizmotron did not live up to expectations and became an infamous commercial failure.
 After bankrupting the company, the Gizmotron disappeared into obscurity.
 The few remaining Gizmotrons sold to the public either fell into disrepair or were discarded.

 In 2004, this long-forgotten device caught the attention of Aaron Kipness, who developed and manufactured restoration parts for the legendary Hohner Clavinet.
 In the nearly decade-long search that followed, Aaron managed to obtain a small collection of original Gizmotrons, all of them in various states of disrepair.

 In 2013, Aaron assembled a small team of engineers to restore, reverse engineer, and ultimately design a new and improved version of the Gizmotron using modern materials and manufacturing methods.

-Arriving in 2015, the Gizmotron® 2.0 will be available directly from Gizmotron.com and from authorized dealers worldwide.
+The Gizmotron® 2.0 is available directly from Gizmotron.com and from authorized dealers worldwide.